abhi11/abhi11.github.io/_posts/2014-08-10-DEP-11-Metadata-Generator.markdown

 ---
 To begin with, here's something Google Summer of Code.
 The above project is a part of Google Summer of Code '14 which is a well known program for promoting free and open source softwares among students.
-The project is being supervised by Matthias Klump who is a contributor to Debian.
+The project is being supervised by Matthias Klumpp who is a Debian Developer([DD](https://wiki.debian.org/DebianDeveloper))

-I'll try to cover everything under a single post about AppStream and what this project aims to achieve in a layman's terms.
+I'll try to cover everything under a single post about AppStream and what this project aims to achieve in layman's terms.

 ###AppStream###
+AppStream is a cross-distro specification for software metadata, as well as libraries reading the data.
-It is a bunch of libraries which talk to the ftp servers where an archive is hosted.
-The metadata of this archive is kept in the servers too.
+The metadata of an archive is kept in the ftp servers, where the packages reside too.
 And these metadata is kept in a format that is readable by AppStream.
 So, AppStream specifies the format in which the metadata about the packages should be kept.
 AppStream allows **Software Center**-like applications like Ubuntu Software Center or Apper to talk to these servers and provide informations to the users.